Florida Homeowners Insurance Crisis Explained (2026)

 The Bottom Line

-The most effective thing any Palm Beach County homeowner can do right now is to understand their coverage, get a wind mitigation inspection, and shop multiple carriers through an independent agent.
-The difference between the most expensive and cheapest policy for the same home can easily be $3,000-5,000 per year.
+So what's the smartest play for a Palm Beach County homeowner right now?
+Understand your coverage inside and out, get that wind mitigation inspection done, and shop multiple carriers through an independent agent.
+The delta between the priciest and cheapest policy for the same home regularly hits $3,000-5,000 annually.

 Disclaimer: This article is for informational purposes only and does not constitute insurance advice or an offer of coverage.
 Palm Beach Coverage is an independent insurance agency currently in pre-launch.
 Insurance products, rates, and availability vary by carrier and are subject to underwriting approval.
 Always consult with a licensed insurance professional before making coverage decisions.